dmoore5050/SaisonBuilder/prompt_script.md

 If Other ingredients:

-     White type of additional ingredient would you like to add?
+     What type of additional ingredient would you like to add?
          Spice(s)
          Fruit
          Botanical(s)